6 min read · Cost

 Quick Answers

-Yes — multi-building estate scope with per-structure pricing is how upvalley work happens.
+Yes.
+Multi-building estate scope with per-structure pricing and consistent material and trim spec is how upvalley projects are run.

 Sources